gritukan/hamkaas/lab1/README.md

 Hi, and welcome to the course!

 In this lab you will learn how to program CUDA, a parallel computing platform and programming model developed by NVIDIA for GPUs.
 It is used to execute code on the GPU and is used in different machine learning frameworks like PyTorch and JAX.
-HamKaas also uses CUDA for computations, so it is important to
+HamKaas also uses CUDA for computations, so it is important to know how to write programs for GPU using it.

 We will go through the basic concepts of CUDA and will write some programs to get you started.